pedrocrisp/springerlab_methylation/SeqCap/README.md

 ## Installation Notes
 This pipeline requires a number of pieces of software, some are loaded as modules, some are expected to be in your path, depending on the step.

+It is designed to run on UMN MSI computer clusters.

 Bsmap is a special case.
 It looks for bsmap in ~/software/bsmap-2.74 and puts this dir in your path.
 I also edited the script sam2bam.sh to use the system version of samtools; however, ultimately I dont use this file because I resorted to output in sam format because I fix the sam/bam due to a discordant pairs issues, then manually run samtools to sort and index bams.

 To do things: